Art Centers at the Children’s Museum

-We took a trip this week to our local children’s museum in Madison.
+We took a trip this week to our local children’s museum.
 I was busy chasing around my daughter, but I managed to snap a few pictures of the awesomeness in this place.
 The museum is amazing.
 The lower level has a lot of things geared for dramatic play, such as a pretend garden, a water room, dress-up, puppets, etc. There is also an amazing “bone” bridge to climb.
 The upper level has building materials, like Tinker toys, Legos, blocks.
 This level also has a giant hamster wheel you can walk in, dollhouses, a climbing structure, a pretend pizza making section, and an amazing art studio.
 The rooftop has a garden and chickens!
 I know I am forgetting some things, because there is so much to do in this place.

 The art studio centers gave me some great ideas for ways I could incorporate more choice in my classroom.
 I am interested in learning more about TAB classrooms, although I do not think I would transition to an entirely TAB room.
 I am enjoying reading other blogs about choice based art.